fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 They will remember the state of their Child Nodes when being ticked again after a node returned RUNNING and in turn continue ticking that node until it reaches a terminal state.

-In general you will want to mostly use the memory version of the basic Flow Control Node Classes when writing BTs for robotic applications and only use the basic versions when you explicitly want to display reactive behaviors.
+In general, you will want to mostly use the memory version of the basic Flow Control Node Classes when writing BTs for robotic applications and only use the basic versions when you explicitly want to display reactive behaviors.